jinendrajain765/Agentic_coding_agent-/README.md

 ├── backend.py            # LangGraph nodes, schemas, and compiled graph
 ├── frontend.py            # Streamlit interface
 ├── requirements.txt
+├── schema.py              # All the schmas for the nodes
 └── generated_projects/    # Output directory (created at runtime)
 ```